-The family initially paid for pro-equality advertising to light up the Canberra Airport terminal in rainbow colours to greet politicians arriving at the national capital.
+The family initially paid for pro-equality advertising to light up the Canberra Airport terminal in rainbow colours.
+It greeted politicians arriving at the national capital.

 “We’ve got three children and we were deeply afraid as a family of the impact that would have, the impact on our kids, but also young gay and lesbian Australians and their families.
 So we said, ‘We will step in and help,'” Snow said.

-Meanwhile, an innovative Indigenous program and an initiative to support victims of domestic violence were among the other initiatives to be honoured for their impact and innovation at the 2018 Australian Philanthropy Awards, at the Sydney Opera House on Thursday night.
+Meanwhile, an innovative Indigenous program and an initiative to support victims of domestic violence were among the other initiatives honoured.

 Philanthropy Australia CEO Sarah Davies said some of the project recognised at this year’s awards had forever changed the national landscape for the better.

-“The recipients of the 2018 Awards truly showcase the capacity of philanthropy to contribute to meaningful social change,” Davies said.
+“The recipients of the 2018 Awards truly showcase the capacity of philanthropy to contribute to meaningful social change.”

 “They demonstrate that philanthropy today is not just about the money – it’s about a vision of what can be better and how philanthropy can help turn this vision into reality through analysis, insight, strategy, partnership, collaboration and risk-taking.”